uber-go/mock/README.md

 ### Source mode

-Source mode generates mock interfaces from a source file.
+Source mode generates mock interfaces and signatures from a source file.
 It is enabled by using the -source flag.
 Other flags that may be useful in this mode are -imports and -aux_files.